jimmyrperezpierola/polaris-react/UNRELEASED.md

 ### Enhancements

+- Add underline to Links and Plain button on hover, so it doesn't rely on color alone for accessibility ([#1885](https://github.com/Shopify/polaris-react/pull/1885))

 ### Bug fixes

 - Fixed accessibility issue with ChoiceList errors not being correctly connected to the inputs ([#1824](https://github.com/Shopify/polaris-react/pull/1824));